opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

     ```

 3. Connect to OpenSearch Dashboards and select **Dev Tools** in the menu.
-5. Enter the following query in the editor pane of the **Console** and then select the play button.
+5. Enter the following query in the editor pane of the **Console** and then select the play button:

     ```json
     GET /_cat/indices